Elevation: 7,830 ft

-Skull Canyon Road on the E side of ID-28, exactly 1.6 miles N of the north entrance to Birch Creek Campground and 15.0 miles N of the ID-28/ID-22 junction.
+Skull Canyon Road is located on the east side of ID-28, exactly 1.6 miles north of the north entrance to Birch Creek Campground and 15.0 miles north of the ID-28/ID-22 junction.
 Skull Canyon Road is signed.
 Drive 0.4 miles up Skull Canyon Road (through private property) to reach BLM land at a cattle gate.
 Park just inside the cattle gate in a large pullout area (6,150 feet).
 Skull Canyon Road is a narrow, rocky road but you may be able to drive farther up the road and shorten the hike considerably.

-From the BLM cattle gate, hike NE up Skull Canyon Road about 1.7 miles to a signed road junction in an open meadow (6,704 feet).
-Leave the road at this junction and scramble SW up onto the crest of the East Ridge on easy scrub/scree.
+From the BLM cattle gate, hike northeast up Skull Canyon Road about 1.7 miles to a signed road junction in an open meadow (6,704 feet).
+Leave the road at this junction and scramble southwest up onto the crest of the east ridge on easy scrub/scree.
 The ridge terrain is short scrub/grass with a good dirt/broken scree base initially.
 But soon, shale scree becomes more prevalent and rocky outcrops and rock strata join the mix.
-The ridge is somewhat ill-defined in its mid-section; just maintain a W trajectory in that “face-like” area.
+The ridge is somewhat ill-defined in its mid-section.
+Just maintain a westward trajectory in that “face-like” area.

 Higher up, scattered mountain mahogany appear.
-To skirt any ridge problems, move to the R/NE side of the ridge crest onto scrub/grass.
-Near the summit, an old 2-track jeep road shows up on the R/NE side of the ridge.
-The summit of Peak 7830 is at the SE end of a long, narrow ridge line.
-The high point had a torn-down cairn, so I rebuilt it.
+To skirt any ridge problems, move to the right/northeast side of the ridge crest onto scrub/grass.
+Near the summit, an old 2-track jeep road shows up on the right/northeast side of the ridge.
+The summit of Peak 7830 is at the southeast end of a long, narrow ridge line.
+The high point had a torn-down summit cairn so I rebuilt it.
 The summit area is a combination of short scrub/grass, embedded talus, and scree.

-From the summit, bushwhack NE through a relatively easy, open pine forest.
+From the summit, bushwhack northeast through a relatively easy, open pine forest.
 Maintain a straight downhill trajectory.
-After the forest ends, cross an old jeep road and then a shoulder to head down to an obvious road junction at the base of the Northeast Face (6,947 feet on the USGS topo map).
-The terrain on the open section of the Northeast Face is relatively easy, open short scrub/grass.
+After the forest ends, cross an old jeep road and then a shoulder to head down to an obvious road junction at the base of the northeast face (6,947 feet).
+The terrain on the open section of the northeast face is relatively easy, open short scrub/grass.
 Skirt around any pockets of thicker scrub.
-Follow Skull Canyon Road/FSR-298 SE for 0.7 miles back down to a road junction.
-From there, go R/S and hike down FSR-298 for 1.7 miles to the BLM cattle gate and the parking area.
+Follow Skull Canyon Road/FSR-298 southeast for 0.7 miles back down to a road junction.
+From there, go right/south and hike down FSR-298 for 1.7 miles to the BLM cattle gate and the parking area.